 - is a process controller (in the style of the old /sbin/init(1))

-to start service process when needed without doing that on the
+to start service processes when needed without doing that on the

 - is a bridge for implementing user interface as userland (fuse)

 filesystems.
-It take read/write operations and sends the to a
+It takes read/write operations and sends that to a

 program, which does the real work.